-As 2016 was the first year of TROA operations, it would be premature to look for differences in water quality parameters pre- and post-TROA.
-However, TROA did affect flows in the Middle Truckee River watershed, which in turn influences water quality.
-Data from this first year of TROA operations is confounded by the drought, which had a very significant impact on flows and water quality.
 TROA resulted in a change in the way both Stampede Reservoir and Prosser Reservoir were operated, affecting flow in the Little Truckee River and Prosser Creek respectively.
 Nutrient levels were high in these streams during 2016, particularly in the Little Truckee River.
 Temperature and dissolved oxygen levels were comparable to previous years, however - two parameters that are strongly influenced by low flows.
+In 2017, flows were still uneven early in the year at Prosser Creek (Figure 31) despite overall higher flows in the Truckee River watershed.
+TRWC is working to attain more natural flows on all the streams included in TROA.